-In this section, we provide the results from several numerical experiments.
-We first show the experimental results for the performance metrics $p(r)$ and $\overline{M}(\rho)$.
-We evaluate our approximate formulae in cases (A)--(C) considered in Sections~\ref{subsec-case-A}--\ref{subsec-case-C} with both simulation and exact results.
-We then discuss our broadcast-rate optimization method presented in Section~\ref{subsec-optimize}.
+In this section, we provide several numerical examples.
+We first show the results for the performance metrics $p(r)$ and $\overline{M}(\rho)$ and evaluate our approximation in Sections~\ref{sec-app}.
+We then discuss our broadcast rate optimization method.
 Finally, we investigate the performance of vehicles at other locations by interpolating or extrapolating the results for cases (A)--(C).